All Episodes

 Life could not have begun on Earth until that ozone layer was in place.

-Every time amino acids came together to bond, bam, they were hit without the ozone layer to protect them.
+They were hit by, without the ozone layer to protect them.

-They hit by ionizing radiation and the links are broken up.
+They hit by ionizing radiation, and the links are broken up.

 So that had to be in place before life could begin.